sadra-nosrati/sadra-nosrati/README.md

 ### 🛒 Digital Parts Store

-A responsive e-commerce website built with HTML, CSS, JavaScript, and PHP to practice modern front-end development and basic dynamic functionality.
+A responsive e-commerce website built with HTML, CSS, JavaScript, and PHP.

-> More projects will be added as I continue building and learning.

 ---